S Corp Tax Status: Everything You Need to Know

 How Did S-Corp Tax Status Fuel the American Economy?

 The S-Corp status option was a huge step in encouraging people to start small businesses and family-owned companies.
 Eliminating the double taxation was a substantial aid to small and family-owned businesses.

 Small businesses are the key to the American economy, and S Corporations are the cornerstone of the small business community.
 Even a half-century later, S-Corps are the most popular business structure in America.
 In 2014, the IRS estimated 4.6 million S-Corp owners in the United States.
 This number is over twice as many as C corporations.

 The S-Corp population has continued to grow, while most rules governing the S-Corp status remain the same today.
 Furthermore, when forming a new business, owners can take advantage of creating a company that qualifies as a limited liability company, also known as an LLC.
 While both provide owners with limited liability protection, LLCs and S-Corps are two totally different things.

 A common misconception is that an S-Corp is a type of business, but actually, it's a tax status.
 S-Corp refers to Subchapter S of the IRS code.
 This simply means if a business can meet the requirements, it can be taxed as a partnership.
 Partnerships don't pay double taxes, and you can achieve this as well through the formation of an LLC.

 If you need help with understanding s corp tax status, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.